ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 Given the above, the Baseline Protocol Standard identity approach is as follows: Every identity is controlled by its Principal Owner and not by a 3rd party unless the Principal Owner has delegated control to a 3rd party.

-A Principal Owner is defined as the entity controlling the public key(s) which control the identity and its identifiers upon inception of the identity.
+A Principal Owner is defined as the entity controlling the public key(s) which control the identity and its identifiers.

 The Baseline Protocol Standard defines identity in the context of this document to mean the following: